fhumbertodf/dicionario/Textos01.md

 ## 019 - Housework.

 >*There is always housework to do when you live in a house.
+0.27
 You have to wash the windows so that you can see outside.
+0.27
 The floors and the carpets need to be vacuumed.
+1.00
 The floors also need to be washed, and some of them need to be waxed.
+2.00
 The furniture has to be polished.
+0.18
 The bathroom has to be kept clean.
+0.55
 After you have a bath, you need to clean out the bathtub.
+1.64
 Laundry needs to be done regularly, or you will run out of clothes to wear.
+0.27
 The clothes go into the washing machine, and then they have to be dried in the dryer.
+0.27
 Sometimes, we hang the clothes out on the line to be dried.
+0.18
 Some of the clothes need to be ironed.
+1.00
 You have to buy groceries and put them away.
+0.09
 Meals need to be made.
+1.00
 You can't let the dishes pile up in the kitchen.
+0.27
 The dishes have to be washed, and the counters need to be wiped.
+1.00
 The stove needs to be cleaned, and sometimes the refrigerator and the cupboards need to be cleaned out.
+1.18
 You can dust the furniture and sweep up the dirt.
+0.45
 You can make the beds.
+0.00
 The beds have to be changed too.
+0.00
 They need to have clean sheets put on them.
+1.45
 There are just so many things to do.
+0.00
-Household chores take up a lot of time.*
+Household chores take up a lot of time.
+0.18  *

 ## 020 - Working Outside.